How to save money this Christmas

 You just need to get organised and don’t wait until the last minute to buy and do everything.

-As we have seen above, there are five main categories which can really derail your finances and put you into debt: Travel, food, decorations, gifts, and mix .
+As we have seen above, there are five main categories that can really derail your finances and put you into debt: Travel, food, decorations, gifts, and mix.

 When I create my spending plan for the following year on December 29th, I include an estimate of what I need to save for the next Christmas based on what I have just spent.